falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 We define the serviceAccount to use in our pipeline/task, point to the pipeline that we should use.
 And what parameter to send down to the pipeline, notice the **tt** in front of parma.
 This is special syntax for TriggerBindings.

-The triggerTemplate was the final pice needed and you should see a pod spinning up in the falcoresponse namespace.
+The triggerTemplate was the final piece needed and you should see a pod spinning up in the falcoresponse namespace.

 ```shell
 kubectl get pdos -n falcoresponse